Volunteer Vacations: The Health Benefits of Helping Others

 It seems intuitive that helping others would make you feel good, but are there really health benefits?
 Studies have shown that volunteering can play a role in increasing your overall sense of well-being, alleviating chronic pain, and even reducing

-In a study led by Peggy Thoits, data was used from the Americans’ Changing Lives Study to examine how volunteering affected six different aspects of well-being.
-The study divided the 3,617 respondents into two groups: those who volunteered and those who did not.
-Comparisons were then made for levels of happiness, life satisfaction, self-esteem, sense of control over life, physical health, and depression.
-Thoits found that “people who were in better physical and mental health were more likely to volunteer, and conversely that volunteer work was good for both mental and physical health.
-People of all ages who volunteered were happier and experienced better physical health and less depression.”
+One study examined how volunteering affected six different aspects of well-being.
+The study found that people who were in better physical and mental health were more likely to volunteer.
+It also found that volunteer work was good for both mental and physical health.
+People of all ages who volunteered were happier and experienced better physical health and less depression.

 A report by the Corporation for National and Community Service states that people who volunteer have greater longevity, higher functional ability, lower rates of depression, and less incidence of heart disease.
 A review of current research also suggests that volunteering is especially beneficial to older adults and those who serve 100 volunteer hours a year.